Short description

 Check in / Check out: Check in is generally from 15:00 and check out until midday but this will depend on the hotel booked.

-The students themselves must book their own transportation to Brussels, as soon as possible.
+The students themselves must book their own transportation to Brussels, as soon as possible once they are registered.

 You will receive on Monday morning a welcome bag with some surprises, among which some tickets to be used in Brussels public transport (metro, tram, bus STIB).
 Nevertheless, please note that you will have to pay the ticket to get to our campus from your hostel on Monday morning.